hanntonkin/hanntonkin/README.md

 <h2> About Me</h2>

-In my view, robotics is the tight coupling of science and engineering.
+In my view, robotics is a genuine symbiosis of science and engineering.
 I feel fortunate to have chances working on both the yin and yang of robotics: from proving theorems on papers to coding software on product-grade robots.

 <table cellspacing="0" cellpadding="0">
   <tr>